-Samsung Replenish arriving on Sprint's shelves on May 8th for $49.99Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Replenish arriving on Sprint's shelves on May 8th for $49.99Alex Wagner - Editorial Director of News and Content

 After starring in a handful of leaks, with the most recent coming just last night, the Samsung Replenish for Sprint was finally made official today.
 Sprint says that the Replenish is the "first eco-friendly Android smartphone" with 34.6 percent recycled plastic casing.
 Overall, 82 percent of the device is made from recyclable materials, and the recyclable packaging is made up of 80 percent post-consumer waste material and soy inks.
 Additionally, the Replenish and its charger are both energy efficient.
 Expect the Replenish to launch in Onyx Black or Arctic Blue on May 8th (with a Raspberry Pink model coming in June) for $49.99, while users interested in taking the "green" aspect of the phone a bit further will be able to pick up a solar charging battery cover on the 8th.
 Finally, Sprint has said that it'll be waiving the $10 premium data add-on for owners of the Replenish.